 Shapiro addressed the backlash in an interview with BBC saying that Trump was invited to speak as part of CTA’s increased focus on jobs and the workforce.
-Critics speculate that Trump got the keynote slot as a way for CES to curry favor with the Trump administration as a way of lobbying against a major trade war with China, reports Variety.
+Critics speculate that Trump got the keynote slot as a way for CES to curry favour with the Trump administration as a way of lobbying against a major trade war with China, reports Variety.
 In June 2019, CES openly condemned President Trump’s increased tariffs on Chinese imports, calling this and other efforts to impose higher taxes on imports from other countries “shortsighted.”

 Also, this isn’t the first time Trump’s qualifications for her position have been called into question or that Silicon Valley has been at odds with the Trump administration.
 Ivanka Trump serves as a political adviser to her father, and many wonder what relevant experience she has in that field as well.

 Many leaders in Silicon Valley strongly oppose the Trump administration’s policies on immigration and climate change among other issues.
 In response, President Trump regularly attacks the tech industry for promoting left-wing agendas.
 For that, he has repeatedly issued warnings to companies like Google to “be careful” as they’re “treading on very, very troubled territory.”